sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 >[!CAUTION]
 >
-The REST API returns the "href" property, which contains the URL to use. <b>Always use the URL contained in the response to make the subsequent API request.</b>
+>The REST API returns the "href" property, which contains the URL to use. <b>Always use the URL contained in the response to make the subsequent API request</b>.

 The sample payloads below show how to retrieve the profiles that subscribed to a specific service.
->First perform a GET request to retrieve the service.
+First perform a GET request to retrieve the service.

 ```